Shahid-Malik4/harnessing-sql-for-sales-insights-and-improvement/README.md

 For my deep dive into the analysis, I harnessed the power of several key tools:

 - **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
-- **MySQL:** The chosen database management system, ideal for handling the job posting data.
+- **MySQL:** The chosen database management system, ideal for handling the sales data.
 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # Project Phases: